danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#mbstrlen-string-text-int" name="mbStrlen">Get Telegram UTF-8 length of string: mbStrlen</a>

-* <a href="stats.getBroadcastStats.html" name="stats.getBroadcastStats">Get channel statistics: stats.getBroadcastStats</a>

-* <a href="channels.getAdminedPublicChannels.html" name="channels.getAdminedPublicChannels">Get channels/supergroups/geogroups we're admin in.
-Usually called when the user exceeds the limit for owned public channels/supergroups/geogroups, and the user is given the choice to remove one of his channels/supergroups/geogroups: channels.getAdminedPublicChannels</a>

-* <a href="messages.getDiscussionMessage.html" name="messages.getDiscussionMessage">Get discussion message from the associated discussion group of a channel to show it on top of the comment section, without actually joining the group: messages.getDiscussionMessage</a>

-* <a href="messages.getDialogFilters.html" name="messages.getDialogFilters">Get folders: messages.getDialogFilters</a>

-* <a href="messages.getWebPage.html" name="messages.getWebPage">Get instant view page: messages.getWebPage</a>

-* <a href="messages.getMessageReactionsList.html" name="messages.getMessageReactionsList">Get message reaction list, along with the sender of each reaction: messages.getMessageReactionsList</a>

-* <a href="messages.getMessagesReactions.html" name="messages.getMessagesReactions">Get message reactions »: messages.getMessagesReactions</a>

-* <a href="stats.getMessageStats.html" name="stats.getMessageStats">Get message statistics: stats.getMessageStats</a>

-* <a href="help.getPassportConfig.html" name="help.getPassportConfig">Get passport configuration: help.getPassportConfig</a>

-* <a href="messages.getSuggestedDialogFilters.html" name="messages.getSuggestedDialogFilters">Get suggested folders: messages.getSuggestedDialogFilters</a>

-* <a href="stats.getMegagroupStats.html" name="stats.getMegagroupStats">Get supergroup statistics: stats.getMegagroupStats</a>

-* <a href="channels.getForumTopics.html" name="channels.getForumTopics">Get topics of a forum: channels.getForumTopics</a>

 * <a href="messages.getDocumentByHash.html" name="messages.getDocumentByHash">Get a document by its SHA256 hash, mainly used for gifs: messages.getDocumentByHash</a>

 * <a href="channels.getLeftChannels.html" name="channels.getLeftChannels">Get a list of channels/supergroups we left: channels.getLeftChannels</a>